mackerelio/go-check-plugins/check-tcp/README.md

 -c, --critical=            Response time to result in critical status (seconds) -E, --escape               Can use \n, \r, \t or \ in send or quit string.
 Must come before send or quit option.
 By
-                           default, nothing added to send, \r\n added to end of quit
+                           default, nothing added to send, \r\n added to end of quit -W, --err-warning          Set the error level to warning when exiting with unexpected error (default: critical).
+                           In the case of request succeeded, evaluation result of -c option eval takes priority.
 ```

 ## Other